shaunc44/JavaScript-Exercises/JavaScriptTechQuestions.md

   console.log(output);
 ```
 Answer: 1
-x is a global variable not a property of an object
+x is not a property of an object, but rather a global variable

 ### 19. What will be the output of the code below?
 ```javascript